opencardev/crankshaft/README.md

 - `autoapp`: OpenAuto binary
 - `libaasdk.so`: aasdk binary

-There is currently another 1 additional missing small script:
+There is currently one additional missing small script:

 - `dumb_suid`: A way to exec bash scripts in `opt/crankshaft` as root.
 Compile it (in `src`) and put it to `precompiled/opt`.
 Bash scripts can't do `suid`.